Infotrend-Inc/OpenAI_WebUI/README.md

 ##  3.2.
 Version information/Changelog

 - v0.9.4 (20240513): Added support for `gpt-4o`, updated openai python package to 1.29.0
-- v0.9.3 (20240306): Simplifying integration of new models and handling/presentation of their status (active, legacy, retired) + Cleaner handling of max_tokens vs context window tokens + updated openai python package to 1.13.3
+- v0.9.3 (20240306): Simplifying integration of new models and handling/presentation of their status (active, legacy, deprecated) + Cleaner handling of max_tokens vs context window tokens + updated openai python package to 1.13.3
 - v0.9.2 (20241218): Keep prompt history for a given session + allow user to review/delete past prompts + updated openai python package: 1.8.0
 - v0.9.1 (20231120): Print `streamlit` errors in case of errors with environment variables + Addition of `gpt-3.5-turbo-1106` in the list of supported models (added in openai python package 1.3.0) + added optional `OAIWUI_USERNAME` environment variable
 - v0.9.0 (20231108): Initial release -- incorporating modifications brought by the latest OpenAI Python package (tested against 1.2.0)